What is porting a mortgage, and how does it work?

 Can I transfer my mortgage to another property?

-Whether you can transfer your mortgage to another property depends, as some mortgages aren’t portable, in which case you’d need to get a brand new mortgage for your next home.
+Whether you can transfer your mortgage to another property depends on several factors, as some mortgages aren't portable, in which case you'd need to get a brand new mortgage for your next home.
 Porting a mortgage is very similar to the original mortgage application process.
 Your lender will carry out affordability checks and credit searches to ensure the mortgage deal is still affordable.

 If you're currently part-way through a fixed-term, you might also have to pay early repayment charges (ERCs) to exit your existing mortgage deal.